status-im/help.status.im/docs/en/status-communities/what-is-a-community-channel.md

 - Use the **#general** channel to view the FAQ as well as pinned messages describing the rules of a Community.
-- Make sure that all channels you create or maintain contain a topic and clear description so that people understand what they’re used for.
+- Make sure all channels you create and run have a topic and clear description, so people know what they're for.
 - Delete channels when they're no longer used.

+## Categories

+A category is like a folder where you can place channels according to their topic.
+You can arrange channels into categories for your convenience.
+The **Drug&Drop** option helps you to build an effective architecture for Community channels.
+This option works for channels as well as for categories.

+### Tips

+- **The #general channel**

+    This channel works as a Community announcer.
+Users can always see this channel if it's not a part of any category.

+- **Alphabetical order**

+    Using alphabetical order, users can find needed channels faster.